 If you’re like me, you’re all about the unique.
 I’m not about to tell you to go horseback riding or try your hand at archery.
 No, you can do that anywhere.
 The best things to do on Lanai are the things that you can’t do anywhere else.

-Garden of the Gods (Keahiakawelo)
+Experience the Garden of the Gods (Keahiakawelo)

 One of the best things to do on Lanai is the Garden of the Gods, also known as Keahiakawelo.
 (You’ll need to know this Hawaiian name if you’re going to have any success finding it, so remember it or screenshot this page.)
 This rather barren, foggy landscape of haphazardly placed round rocks and bright orange swatches of dirt creates a sacred, untouched landscape that is unlike any other.